-The better alternative is to rent a car with local driver as a guide. you’ll either book one beforehand or negotiate directly at the harbour (once you arrived in Nusa Penida).
+The better alternative is to rent a car with a local driver as a guide. you’ll either book one beforehand or negotiate directly at the harbor (once you arrived in Nusa Penida).

 Usually, it’ll cost you around IDR 800.000 per day for a hire car (with driver) and IDR 80.000 for scooter rental (if you insist), Or you can book the all trip for Nusa Penida With Us By Book the Private Driver